petkivim/http-monitoring-tools/README.md

 # HTTP Monitoring Tools

-HTTP Monitoring Tools is an ECMAScript (ES) module that provides tools for monitoring availability and certificate validity of HTTP endpoints:
+HTTP Monitoring Tools provides tools for monitoring availability and certificate validity of HTTP endpoints:

-* `getHealthInfo` returns information HTTP endpoint's availability, such as HTTP status code, request duration in milliseconds, is endpoint considered healthy.
+* `getHealthInfo` returns information about HTTP endpoint's availability, such as HTTP status code, request duration in milliseconds, is endpoint considered healthy.
 * `getSslCertificateInfo` returns basic information about HTTP endpoint's SSL certificate, such as common name, issued date, expire date, number of valid